perminder-klair/angular-soundmanager2/README.md

 ## Features

--- Simple to use (use of directives)
+    * Simple to use (use of directives)
--- Playlist support
+    * Playlist support
--- Soundcloud support
+    * Soundcloud support
--- Easy to understand API documentation
+    * Easy to understand and extend API
--- Easy to extend

 ## Usage: